ajv-validator/ajv/CONTRIBUTING.md

 ## Code

 Thanks a lot for considering contributing to Ajv.
-Many very useful features were created by its users.
+Many great features were created by its users.

+Please review [Code components](./docs/components.md) document as well - it will help navigating the code.

 #### Development